 You are driving down the road when all of the sudden it happens.
 You look in your rearview mirror seeing those red and blue lights illuminated behind you.
 It’s a situation that can make your heart sink and your hands sweat.
 However, it is very important to remain calm and know what to do to ensure the safety of the law enforcement officer and yourself.
 This is why we have put together a list of actions you should take when being pulled over.

 By following the steps above you can work to keep everyone in the situation safe.
-We truly value our customers and because our business is so closely related to keeping you safe in your vehicle we also wanted to share ways to stay safe even if it does not regard a mechanical or electrical problem.
+At Eurasian Auto Repair, we truly value our customers and because our business is so closely related to keeping you safe in your vehicle we also wanted to share ways to stay safe even if it does not regard a mechanical or electrical problem.
 If you have any questions or need to schedule an appointment give us a call at (210)490-6552.